isovic/graphmap/README.md

 - Meaningful mapping quality.
 - Various alignment strategies (semiglobal bit-vector and Gotoh, anchored).
 - **Overlapping** of reads for *de novo* assembly.
+- **Transcriptome mapping** through internal construction of a transcriptome from a given genomic reference and a GTF file.
 - ...and much more.

 GraphMap is also used as an overlapper in a new *de novo* genome assembly project called [Ra](https://github.com/mariokostelac/ra-integrate) ([https://github.com/mariokostelac/ra-integrate](https://github.com/mariokostelac/ra-integrate)).